feove/IborenWebsite/README.md

 Treashunt is an action-adventure game that combines parkour elements with various mini-games to keep the gameplay dynamic and entertaining.
 Embark on a journey through diverse environments, overcome obstacles, and enjoy mini-games that provide a refreshing break from the main quest.

-**🌐 Play Online:** You can now play Treashunt directly in your browser at [https://feove.github.io/IborenWebsite/](https://feove.github.io/IborenWebsite/)

 ## ✨ Features